UWDigitalAg/TerraByte_Client/README.md

 Instructions:
 Download and unpack the zip to a folder of your choice.
 Find and execute the file "client_app.exe".
+Some users experienced issues with the program when not executing it as admin.

 Remember, that you will have to login with your user-credentials provided by an admin, before you can do anything.
 Subsequent usage does not require to login again.